nuvla/documentation/docs/docs/emma/manage-data.md

-Repeat the data upload, ready, download, delete workflow for data objects, verifying that the ACLs work as expected for different users (e.g. share an object with your neighbour).
+Repeat the data upload, ready, download, delete workflow for data objects, verifying that the ACLs work as expected for different users (e.g. share an object with your neighbor).
 Provide a number of data objects/records to play with.

 Try various queries over the data object and data record resources to